mondaycom/monday-graphql-api/packages/api/README.md

 # Important

-This will explain how to use our provided operations and their types to start working with the api For now, all the exported types will correspond to the 2024-04 version, with no regard to the version you specify
+In here you will learn how to use our provided operations and their types to start working with the api.
+For now, all the exported types will correspond to the 2024-04 version, with no regard to the version you specify.

 If you need a different version OR When you'l want to write your own TYPED queries, you have two options: